 Post-Graduate Law Fellow | Remote (Pacific Time Zone)

-Please note that we are no longer accepting applications for the Post-Graduate Law Fellow position in 2021.
+Please note that we are only accepting Post-Graduate Law Fellow applications for candidates interested in working with us beginning in 2022 or later.

 Post-Graduate Law Fellows will be fully integrated within our San Francisco-based Communities team, assisting communities around the world to file and advance complaints with international accountability mechanisms.
 Fellows will assist with factual and legal research, complaint development, and ongoing complaint support — empowering communities to demand respect for their environmental and human rights.
 Foreign language skills are advantageous but not essential.